tulasidamarla/Java_11/Lambda expressions.md

 Reason: Behind the scenes, the Arrays.sort method receives an object of some class that implements Comparator<String>.
 It means, your lambda expression is converted into object of type Comparator.

 Function has a subtype named, UnaryOperator.
-This takes an input of type T and returns a value of same type.
+This takes an input of type T and returns a value of same type.<br>
 BiFunction has a subtype named, BinaryOperator.
 This take an two input parameters of type T and return a value of same type.

 Predicate